Johnatanvq/Johnatanvq/README.md

-Student passionate about frontend development and new related technologies.
+Student passionate about Frontend Development and new Web Design technologies
 ____________________________________________________________________________________